 Other Travel Rewards Credit Cards to Consider

-The Chase Sapphire Preferred® Card offers you 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
-When you use Chase Ultimate Rewards® to redeem points, 1 point equals 1 cent.
+The Chase Sapphire Preferred® Card offers you 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide When you use Chase Ultimate Rewards® to redeem points, 1 point equals 1 cent.

 There are two standout aspects of the Chase Sapphire Preferred® Card that can benefit travelers.
 Points are 25% more valuable when you use them to book travel through Chase Ultimate Rewards®.
 You can also transfer the points you earn to other rewards programs, 1:1.